 Synchronize the client credentials from AppId into API Connect Application definition

-What we do here is get the API keys defined in App ID for the application and then use the CLI to add this set of credentials to the MyMobileApplcation.
+What we do here is get the API keys defined in App ID for the application and then use the CLI to add this set of credentials to the MyMobileApp application.
 The only way to do this is using the CLI or the REST API.
-As said previously, an alternative would have beenn to update the credentials from API Connect to AppId with the AppId API.
+As said previously, an alternative would have been to update the credentials from API Connect to AppId with the AppId API.

 Log to the manager